Trinity Hall Prize in Student Journalism

 • a video or audio piece no more than 5 minutes in length for either category.

-Entries must have been previously published with evidence of engagement and reaching an audience.
+Entries must have been previously published on or after 1 October 2024 with evidence of engagement and reaching an audience.
 No minimum reach is required but the entry must have reasonably been in the public domain.

 There is the option for applicants to submit a few sample pages of investigatory notes alongside the final submission (noting anything confidential should be redacted).